-I found the love of my life when I had just turned nineteen.
+I found the man I would marry when I had just turned nineteen.
 And I did not have to seek him out, nor snatch him out of someone else’s embrace, or worry about him belonging with someone else whose territory I was poaching.
 I did not have to compete to win him over.
 Neither did I have to match him up against others to know whether he was the right one, nor live-in with him to test that we were compatible.
 We were meant to be, so we just bumped into each other and made it work.

 A passionate person and a dreamer, I have yet loved less than a handful of people in different and unique ways, each distinct from the other.
 I cannot remember a time that I did not inhabit two worlds: the external and the one in my mind.
 And some ideas that lie in the latter are entirely fairy tale brand, impractical, illogical and quite unexplainable in the real world.
 One such was love at first sight.
 It had to happen.
 I expected it.

 Well, I did not experience increased heart rate, or sweaty palms, or a desire to fall into his arms; which is what I had read described in books upon falling in love.
 Actually, I startled myself by doing something completely uncharacteristic: I walked up to him and said, ‘Can I help you?’ since he obviously did not know which of the rooms he should head off to from the long college corridor.
 An introvert, the idea that I could speak with a stranger for no apparent reason baffled and upset me for a while.
 Love at first sight was about being drawn to a person naturally and unconsciously, and doing something I could not ever have done had I stopped to spare a moment’s thought about whether I should approach him.
 I discovered a spontaneity in myself that has since found expression with the few people in my circle who are special.